Spring Boot vs Spring MVC vs Spring - How do they compare?

 Image

-• Get an overview of the Spring MVC Framework.
+• An overview of the Spring MVC Framework

-• What are the problems that the Spring MVC Framework tries to solve?
+• The key problems the Spring MVC Framework addresses

-• Get an overview of the Spring Boot Framework
+• An overview of the Spring Boot Framework

-• What are the problems that Spring Boot wants to solve?
+• The key problems that Spring Boot solves

-• Spring vs. Spring Boot vs. Spring MVC
+• A comparison: Spring vs. Spring MVC vs. Spring Boot

 A Complete Maven Project With Code Examples

-Our Github repository has all the code examples - https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files
+Our GitHub repository contains all the code examples:

 What is the core problem that the Spring Framework solves?

 The most important feature of the Spring Framework is Dependency Injection.
-At the core of all Spring Modules is Dependency Injection, or IOC Inversion of Control.
+At the core of all Spring modules is DI / IoC.

 @RestController